George Dawe: Career in Russia

+Decline in health, and death

 He returned to St Petersburg in 1829 but soon became increasingly unwell with breathing difficulties following a serious cold.
-He had had pulmonary weakness throughout life following childhood illness.
+He had pulmonary weakness throughout life following childhood illness.
 He returned to London in August 1829 and died on 15 October at the home of his brother-in-law, Thomas Wright, a celebrated engraver.
 He was buried in the crypt of St Paul's Cathedral and his funeral was attended by many artists and officials from the Russian embassy.

 The significant body of work he created in Russia is currently housed in the military gallery in the Hermitage Museum in St Petersburg.
 Many of his paintings are also included in the British Royal Collection.
 Despite the international celebrity he enjoyed in his own lifetime his popularity did not endure in England, although in Russia he is still well-known and held in high regard.